mopidy/mopidy/docs/ext/local.rst

 .. confval:: local/excluded_file_extensions

     File extensions to exclude when scanning the media directory.
+Values should be separated by either comma or newline.

 Usage